Please update your browser

 The current eyebrows don't convey a specific emotion -- they're how eyebrows look most

 of the time.

 Click the costumes tab, and name this costume "neutral."

 Next, create different expressions for the eyebrows.

-There are six different emotions in the talk sprites -- happy, sad, disgusted, surprised, angry, and neutral.
+There are six different emotions in the talk sprites -- happy, sad, disgusted, surprised,

 The sprite will switch to these costumes based on the emotion set in the “speak” block.